Union accuses Amazon of illegally interfering with vote

-NEW YORK (AP) — The retail union that failed to organize Amazon workers at a Alabama warehouse wants the results to be thrown out, saying that the company illegally interfered with the voting process.
+NEW YORK (AP) — The retail union that failed to organize Amazon workers at a Alabama warehouse wants the results of a recent vote to be thrown out, saying that the company illegally interfered with the process.

 The Retail, Wholesale and Department Store Union said in a filing that Amazon threatened workers with layoffs and even the closing of the warehouse if they unionized.
 It also said Amazon fired a pro-union employee, but declined to name the person.

-Many of the retail union’s other allegations revolve around a mailbox that Amazon installed in the parking lot of the Bessemer, Alabama, warehouse.
+Many of the other allegations by the union revolve around a mailbox that Amazon installed in the parking lot of the Bessemer, Alabama, warehouse.
 It said the mailbox created the false appearance that Amazon was conducting the election, intimidating workers into voting against the union.
 Security cameras in the parking lot could have recorded workers going to the mailbox, giving the impression that workers were being watched by the company and that their votes weren’t private, according to the retail union.

 Amazon spokeswoman Heather Knox said that the company did not threaten layoffs and that she couldn’t verify if an employee was fired without a name.
 She said the mailbox was installed to make it easier for employees to vote and that only the U.S. Postal Service had access to it.